-SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
+TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTSENTERING GRADE 9 IN 2013-14 SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
 Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.
 Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.
-World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate or specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) 12 th grade student enrolled in Florida will be Electives high school one year or less is exempt See credit requirement chart Or from online requirement.
-12 (Block Schedule) Any course approved by the School At least one course must be O :- Board of Sarasota County that is an online course Or appropriate for Grade 9 or above may fulfill an elective credit for graduation 8 (Oak Park) except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate or specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) 12 th grade student enrolled in Florida will be Electives high school one year or less is exempt Or from online requirement.
+See credit requirement chart 12 (Block Schedule) Any course approved by the School At least one course must be Board of Sarasota County that is an online course Or appropriate for Grade 9 or above may fulfill an elective credit for graduation 8 (Oak Park) except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.